lachho/blog/public/content/interview-preparation/interviews.md

 ---
-title: "Interviews"
+title: "Interview Materclass - Prep to Performance"
-summary: "Interview best practices, and how to prepare."
+summary: "Apply these 7 tips to nail your next interview."
 tags: ["interview", "questions", "preparation"]
 ---